 Upon arrival at the airport you need to first head to the Landing Visa Counter and get your visa stamped into your passport.
 This is where the ‘immigration stamping’ fee of $25 USD per person applies, $50 USD for a multiple entry visa.
 So make sure you have the correct cash with you to hand over.

 Note: This information is correct as of 2016 but the rules around visas are always changing.
 There are plans to allow more countries a visa on arrival without needed an invitation letter.
-Check our full Vietnam guide for upto date details on Visas for Vietnam.
+Check our full Vietnam guide for up to date details on Visas for Vietnam.

-Total cost of flying to Hanoi
+Total Cost of Flying to Hanoi

 So if you’re any good at maths you will see that our budget took quite a battering the day we flew from Laos to Vietnam.
 Per person the costs were:

-Flight from Vientiane to Laos: $105 UDS
+Flight from Vientiane to Hanoi: $105 UDS

 Visa on Arrival Letter: $45 USD